Skip to main content

 • Enhanced wear resistance

-• Improved load-bearinx capacity
+• Improved load-bearing capacity

 • Reduced noise and vibration